Fur Industry in Hong Kong

 Fur can be worked in a range of different ways to make it lighter, suiting the demand for modern fashion and lifestyles.
 Some of the techniques used by furriers and manufacturers to lighten the garment are shearing, plucking, knitting, leathering and weaving.
 The most important centres for fur manufacturing include Canada, the Chinese mainland, Greece, Hong Kong and Russia, followed by France, Germany, Italy, Korea, Japan, Spain, Turkey, Ukraine and the US.

 As for the ethical row over the fur trade, the fur industry has long been criticised by many environmental groups, such as People for the Ethical Treatment of Animals (PETA), Fur-Bearer Defenders and Respect for Animals.
 Nowadays, quite a few designers prefer to use fake fur (also referred as faux fur) to highlight their green endeavours.
-While more and more fashion brands or labels, like Giorgio Armani, Matt & Nat, Uniqlo, H&M, Zara, Abercrombie & Fitch, Paul Frank and Levi’s, have adopted fur-free policies, scientific research into the welfare of farmed fur-bearing animals has been ongoing, particularly in the Netherlands, Russia and the Nordic countries.
+While more and more fashion brands or labels, like Giorgio Armani, Matt & Nat, Uniqlo, H&M, Zara, Abercrombie & Fitch, Paul Frank, Levi’s, Michael Kors, Gucci, Calvin Klein, Stella McCartney, Vivienne Westwood, Tommy Hilfiger, etc., have adopted fur-free policies, scientific research into the welfare of farmed fur-bearing animals has been ongoing, particularly in the Netherlands, Russia and the Nordic countries.
 An example of the fur trade’s commitment to responsible practices is the Agreement on International Humane Trapping Standards (AIHTS).

 The mainland and Hong Kong agreed in October 2005 to further liberalise the mainland market for Hong Kong companies under the third phase of the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA III).
 Under CEPA III, the mainland agreed to give all products of Hong Kong origin, including fur items, tariff-free treatment starting from 1 January 2006.